pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-21-calm-milazzo.md

 {{< two-images src1="IMG_7432.jpg" alt1="Kids climbing the hill" src2="IMG_7434.jpg" alt2="A view forever marred by Big Oil" >}}

 Coming down from the hill --- and my soapbox --- we found a big supermarket.
-Everything conveniently packaged in plastic.
+Everything conveniently packaged in oil-based plastic.
 We were a bit overwhelmed by the assortment, after weeks of small local grocery stores.
 Barbara shed a single tear of happiness.

 {{< image src="IMG_7436.jpg" alt="Look at all this food!" ratio="3x2" >}}